nathan-fiscaletti/parameterparser-py/README.md

     # Since it was not valid, output usage.
     parameters.print_full_usage(
         "Parameter Parser",
-        "An advanced parameter parser for PHP",
+        "An advanced parameter parser for Python",
         "v1.0.0"
     )
 else: